Lessons Learnt summary

 Using smbclient, we can connect to the SMB share and see it contains a log.txt file.
 We can mount it locally and retrieve the log.txt file content.

-This file looks like a log file containing some key information and some configuration data, like a Username we may assume to be a SSH login, and the location of what seems to be their public key.
+This file looks like a log file containing some key information and some configuration data, like a Username we may assume to be an SSH login, and the location of what seems to be their public key.
 We will also assume that the private key may have been stored at that same place, using the standard id_rsa/id_rsa.pub paths for both private/public key

 Obsolete FTP server